Climate Corps India Program

 About training

-In late May, EDF hosts a week-long training for fellows that includes EDF and other expert speakers and trainers.
+Before the fellowship begins, EDF hosts a week-long training for fellows that includes EDF and other expert speakers and trainers.
 The curriculum covers energy efficiency, sustainability strategy, carbon accounting, building systems, financial analysis and more.

 Ready to apply or have more questions?